 Neither of us are fitness gurus, but we both highly value our health, quality of life, relationships, and being strong.
-We posses no secret formula for a healthy lifestyle, no quick fitness fix to shed pounds, and we’ll make it very clear that we aren’t the ones who finally created a home exercise device that allows you to do nothing to get healthy.
+We possess no secret formula for a healthy lifestyle and no quick fitness fix to shed pounds.
+We’ll make it very clear…we aren’t the ones who finally created a home exercise device that allows you to do nothing to get healthy.
 We’re simply average people with busy lives looking for a way to keep healthy as we face the inevitable physical and mental challenges of getting older.

 Life is too short…Crank on!

 —Michele Mehl and Mike Rector

 Excy is a product of my own personal fitness woes over a 20-year career working with disruptive technology technology startups.
 A busy work schedule and family history of heart disease got me thinking about a better, more convenient way to exercise for a healthier quality of life.
 I recruited Mike to begin prototyping a portable stationary exercise bike, one that promoted the same quality of exercises offered at a gym or a spin class, but portable enough to use anywhere.

 Just as we were in that phase, I broke my leg.
 Emergency surgery led to a rod, 10 screws, and a plate to hold it all together, as well as a blood clot.
 Two additional surgeries followed, leaving me in a boot for five months and with a crooked leg for life.
 To say my morale was low would be an understatement.
 Yet during the non-weight-bearing months, Mike and I both embraced the injury to rapidly innovate our design.
 I worked with my physical therapist in the clinic to recover, yet at home was able to keep my upper body strong and burn over 450 calories in an hour using Excy’s upper body ergometer features.
 When my insurance would no longer pay for PT, I continued to manage by leg’s rehab with Excy recumbent bike movements at home.
 I had an entire rehab facility at my disposal!